1. Fit and Proper Fellow Policy

 9.1 Exercise of discretion

 All RACGP determinations, assessments or evaluations made under this Policy are done so in the RACGP’s sole and unfettered discretion.

-In making any determination affecting practitioners under this Policy, Council may inform itself as it deems fit.
+In making any determination affecting practitioners under this Policy, the RACGP Board may inform itself as it deems fit.